nathan-gs/nathan-gs.github.com/_posts/2022-04-18-migrating-from-google-gsuite-gmail-to-outlook.md

     --ssl2
 ```

-Optionally you can add `--subfolder2 gmail` to keep it in a seperate mailbox.
+Optionally you can add `--subfolder2 gmail` to keep it in a separate mailbox.

 {% include post_img img="imapsync-in-progress.png" alt="Imapsync in progress" %}